bodywork-ml/bodywork-docs/docs/user_guide.md

 The first step in this process is to store your project's secret credentials, securely within its namespace - see [Managing Credentials and Other Secrets](#managing-secrets) below for instructions on how to achieve this using Bodywork.

-The second step is to configure the use of this secret with the `secrets` sub-section of a stage's configuration within the `bodywork.yaml` file.
+The second step is to configure the use of this secret with the `secrets` sub-section of a stage's configuration, within the `bodywork.yaml` file.
 For example,

 ```yaml
 stages: